TheGloriousDuck/jellyfin-external-player/README.md

 # jellyfin-external-player
-Adds a button to the Jellyfin UI that allows you to use MPC-HC as an external player
+Adds a button to the Jellyfin UI that allows you to use MPC-HC as an external player.
+I mainly created this to be able to use MPC-HC with madVR.